 A topic often under-discussed is how breastfeeding or pumping affects your pelvic health and how estrogen plays into it.
 I want to shed some light on changes after childbirth and how breastfeeding or pumping affects your pelvic health.

 During pregnancy, you have almost 30 times as much estrogen

 Hence, the occasional emotional outbursts!
 This increased estrogen plays a significant role in your baby’s development and your milk duct system.
 This is in preparation for breast milk production.

-Immediately following childbirth, your estrogen levels drop drastically allowing for an increase in prolactin, which is the main hormone responsible for breast milk production.
-As you continue to produce breast milk, your prolactin levels stay high and estrogen levels stay low, which can have an unexpected effect on your pelvic health.
+Immediately following childbirth, your estrogen levels drop drastically, allowing for an increase in prolactin.
+This is the primary hormone responsible for breast milk production.
+However, as you continue to produce breast milk, your prolactin levels stay high, and estrogen levels remain low, which can unexpectedly affect your pelvic health.

 What can I do for pelvic health during breastfeeding?

-Breastfeeding also will not have any long-term affects on urinary leakage or pelvic organ prolapse as research found no increased risk of these symptoms in women who exclusively breastfed.
-Your breastfeeding journey may last a few days or several years and it is an individual experience for every mother.
+The effects of breastfeeding on your pelvic health are short-term and will all improve as milk production decreases and your feedings become less frequent.
+Breastfeeding will also not have any long-term effects on urinary leakage or pelvic organ prolapse, as research found no increased risk of these symptoms in exclusively breastfed women.
+Your breastfeeding journey may last a few days or several years.
+It is an individual experience for every mother.

 If you want to know more about taking great care of your pelvic floor, get my FREE GUIDE with 6+ Simple Tips to Prevent or Overcome Pelvic Floor Problems.